lucaspoffo/renet/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Apache](https://img.shields.io/badge/license-Apache-blue.svg)

-Renet is a network Server/Client library in rust to generate packets from aggregated messages from multiple channels types.
-These messages can be:
+Renet is a network library for Server/Client games written in rust.
+Built on top of UDP, it is focused on fast-paced games such as FPS, and competitive games that need authentication.
+Provides the following features:

+- Client/Server connection management
+- Authentication and encryption, checkout [renetcode](https://github.com/lucaspoffo/renet/tree/master/renetcode)
+- Multiple types of channels:
-- Reliable Ordered: garantee ordering and delivery of all packets, with configurable resend time;
+    - Reliable Ordered: garantee ordering and delivery of all messages
-- Unreliable Unordered: messages that don't require any garantee of delivery or ordering;
+    - Unreliable Unordered: messages that don't require any garantee of delivery or ordering
-- Block Reliable: for bigger messages, but only one can be sent at a time per channel.
+    - Block Reliable: for bigger messages, such as level initialization

-This crate does not dependend on any transport layer, it's supposed to be used to create an reliable and fast Server/Client network.
-It does not have authentication.
+- Packet fragmention and reassembly

+## Plugins

+Checkout [bevy_renet](https://github.com/lucaspoffo/renet/tree/master/bevy_renet) if you want to use renet as a plugin with the [Bevy engine](https://bevyengine.org/).

-#### Echo example
+## Echo Example
 ##### Server

 ```rust